-Mayor F. W. Brown of Lincoln announces that he will ask the legislature collapsed and has been removed to to appropriate funds to aid the town of Lincoln to build boulevards from the city to the State Hospital for the Insane, the penitentiary and the state fair grounds.
-This is a part of the mayor's plans for a system of boule-
+Mayor F W Brown of Lincoln announces that he will ask the legislature to appropriate funds to aid the town of Lincoln to build boulevards from the city to the State Hospital for the Insane, the penitentiary and the state fair grounds.
+This is a part of the mayor's plans for a system of boule vards When horses, cows, hogs or other domestic animals are condemned by the state veterinarian because of disease. they must be killed and disposition made of their bodies by the owners.
+There is no provision in the statute which requires the veterinarian himself to slaughter the beasts or destroy their